 WOMEN OVER 50: LET’S GET BETTER SLEEP

 So, you’re spending adequate time in bed, but you typically wake up tired and unrested.
-Frustrating as it is, you can’t seem to shut your brain off long enough to get a good night’s sleep.
+Frustrating as it is, you can’t seem to shut your brain off long enough to get a good night’s sleep, which can be attributed to various sleep problems affecting your sleep quality.

 You’re way past your college days where you could sleep for 5 hours and have that last you two days.
 You’ve tried everything – sleeping pills, no caffeine, counting sheep, but nothing’s working.
 Fortunately, there exists a bunch other things you can do (or not do) to help you not only fall asleep quicker, but improve the quality of your sleep as well.